 The Dangerous Life of an Accessory

-Being an accessory in an okonomi-yaki restaurant can be a tough life, as the instruction manual and timer pictured below illustrates.
+Being an accessory in an okonomi-yaki restaurant can be tough, as the instruction manual and timer pictured below illustrates.
 But for a diner, it is an enjoyable way to have a casual and leisurely meal with enough variety to make almost anyone happy.